IBM/z_ansible_collections_doc/source/configuration/software-configuration.rst

 *SSH* and *REST* from a command-line interface or optionally, advanced orchestration with Ansible Automation Platform.

-The **Ansible for IBM Z** collections will require additional configuration to ensure that **SSH** or **REST** endpoints are available and configured for communication.
+The **Ansible for IBM Z** collections require additional configuration to ensure that **SSH** or **REST** endpoints are available and configured for communication.

-Here you will find instructions on how to configure **Ansible for IBM Z** collections and submit a playbook to test a module.
+To configure **Ansible for IBM Z** collections and submit a playbook to test a module, see the following:

 .. toctree::
    :maxdepth: 1